craigrachow/CISM/governance.md

 - Contracts extend security obligations to third parties.
 - Requirements influence policy, controls, and reporting.
 - Non-compliance creates legal and reputational risk.
 - Types of compliance requirements include: Legal which is passed by government bodies.
-Regulatory imposed by regulatory agencies and inforced via fines.
+Regulatory imposed by regulatory agencies and enforced via fines.
 Contractual agreements between organisations.

 **Memory hook:**
 > *Compliance is not optional — governance ensures it happens.*